bsnes-emu/bsnes/docs/guides/shaders.md

 were designed for low resolution NTSC televisions, and their video output is chunky and blocky by today's standards.
-Video shaders customise how a console's video output is drawn to the computer screen, and can clean up and smooth out the original video, reproduce the scanlines and blurring of the original display, or any other visual effect.
+Video shaders customise how the emulated console's video output is drawn to the computer screen, and can clean up and smooth out the original video, reproduce the scanlines and blurring of the original display, or any other visual effect.

-The available video shaders are listed in the "Video Shaders" sub-menu of the [Settings menu].
+The available video shaders are listed in the "Shader" sub-menu of the [Settings menu].
 Which shaders are available depends on the [video driver] higan is configured to use.
 Most drivers only support these shaders: